muzny/csci3010-cuboulder/README.md

-CSCI 3010: Programming Project Workshop -- Fall 2018
+CSCI 3010: Programming Project Workshop -- Spring 2019
 =====================

 See the [syllabus](syllabus.md) for information about course policies and grading.